silversat/SockWebServer/README.md

-web/websocket server library for arduino/fishino boards
+web/websocket server library for arduino/fishino boards.
+sources @ branch_01.

 This library integrates onto a single HTTP port (usually 80) both the HTTP server and the WEBSOCKET server when the 'upgrade' is requested.
 The concurrent connections that this server is capable to mantain depends